Bogdan-Fai/Business_Analytics04/README.md

 3. Specify the multiplicity of relationships between entities in the ER diagram.
 4. Describe with verbs the relationships between entities in the ER diagram.
 5. Place the diagram in the turn-in файле ex03\_<product prefix>\_model.xxx (xxx is an extension).

-💡 [Tap here](https://forms.yandex.ru/cloud/65b9091702848f0873f105b3/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.